-FORM 10-K

-(Mark One) X

-\square

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the fiscal year ended December 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File Number 001-15283

-Dine Brands Global, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware 95-3038279

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-450 North Brand Boulevard, ,

-Glendale, CA 91203-1903

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value DIN New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🖾 No 🗖 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer X Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered accounting firm that prepared or issued its audit report.
+FORM 10-K (Mark One) ANNUAL REPORT PURSUANT OF 1934 TO SECTION 13 OR 1 5(d) OF THE SECURITIES E XCHANGE ACT or the fiscal year ended December 3 1, 2020 OR TRANSITION REPORT PURSUACT OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE For the ne transition period from to Commission File Number 001-15 283 ine Brands Glob act name of registrant as specified in i , Delaware 95-3038279 (State or other jurisdic of incorporation or organ 450 North Brand Boule ization) (I.R.S.
+Employer Identification No.) 91203-1903 Glendale, CA (Address of principal execution) ive offices) (Zip Code) (Flauress of printe-par enecution , (2.p couc) (Regist (818) 240-6055 trant's telephone number, including ug area code) Securities registe red pursuant to Section 12(b) of the Act: trant's telephone number, meruun g area code) Securities registe Title of each class Trading Symbol(s) Name of each exchange of on which registered Co ommon Stock, \$0.01 par value DIN New York Stock Indicate by check red pursuant to Section 12(g) of the Act: None mark if the registrant is a well-known seasoned is mark if the registrant is not required to file report mark whether the registrant (1) has filed all report such shorter period that the registrant was require No \square mark whether the registrant has submitted electrochapter) during the preceding 12 months (or for s mark whether the registrant is a large accelerated finitions of "large accelerated filer," "accelerated f Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company owth company, indicate by check mark if the reging standards provided pursuant to Section 13(a) of tended transition period for complying with n any new or revised • mark whether the registrant has filed a report on section 404(b) of the Sarbanes-Oxley Act (15 U.S. 2 1 1 1 1 1 1 1 1 1 1 1 1 6 1: 5 1 101 2 6:1 4

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No 🗵
+Yes \Box No x